SteffenKockel/pyduin/README.md

 ```
 To connect to a device `--tty` and `--board` arguments are required.

+## Configuration file

+Pyduin creates a configuration file in `~/.pyduin.yaml` from a template.
+This file contains some generic settings and the buddy list.

 ### The buddy list

 The buddy-list feature allows one to define known devices aka buddies.
 In `~/.pyduin.yml` a dictionary of buddies can be declared.